A locomotive with a place in preservation history

 The Midland Railway 3835 Class of locomotive, introduced in 1911, was the final development of the Midland Railway 0-6-0 design, having evolved over many years.
 Now designated as Class 4F, building was continued by the London Midland and Scottish Railway (LMS) after the 1923 grouping, the class eventually totalling 772.
 Of this, 192 were built for the Midland Railway and 5 for the Somerset & Dorset Railway (all of which were taken into LMS stock in I923) with the building a further 575 locomotives.

 All the LMS’s major workshops were involved in constructing this class, as were several outside locomotive manufacturers.
-Built at the Midland Railway works at Derby, no. 3924 entered service in 1920 and, now numbered 43924, was finally withdrawn by British Railways in June 1965.
+Built at the Midland Railway works at Derby, no. 3924 entered service in 1920 with a 3,500 gallon tender of the Midland pattern with curved top and coal rails, as can be seen in photograph above.
+Now numbered 43924, the locomotive was finally withdrawn by British Railways in June 1965, now fitted with a Fowler tender, believed fitted in 1951 as carried to this day.
 Its later years were spent working in the Gloucester area being allocated to Gloucester (Barnwood) and then to Bristol (Barrow Road).
 Upon withdrawal from service the engine, like many more before it, was sold for scrap, thankfully to Woodham Bros. of Barry in South Wales.

 South Wales to West Yorkshire and entry into folklore